peteroupc/peteroupc.github.io/bernsupp.md

 [^37]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
 "Computing minimal interpolants in C1, 1 (Rd)."
 Rev. Mat.
 Iberoam 33, no. 1 (2017): 29-66.

+[^38]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on the second derivative's absolute value, so that formula is useful here.

 <a id=Appendix></a>
 ## Appendix